On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the referee for their attentive perusal of the manuscript, which resulted in many improvements in the presentation of the results of this paper.
 V.A. acknowledges the support from the Swiss National Science foundation through the SNF project no. 178756 (Fibred links, L-space covers and algorithmic knot theory) and from the Department of Mathematics of the University of Geneva.
+T.N. acknowledges support of Swiss NSF grants 200020-178828 and 200020-200400.